TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-03-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

     DocCommentSniff<cursor-here>:
 ```

-And hit "cltr + space" for autocomplete in PHPStorm.
-That way Symfony plugin will autocomplete the class for you:
+Then hit the "ctlr" + "space" for autocomplete in PHPStorm.
+That way [Symfony plugin](https://plugins.jetbrains.com/plugin/7219-symfony-plugin) will autocomplete the class for you:

 ```yaml
 # ecs.yml